 For this project, you'll need…

-- 2-3″ decorative trim moulding – You'll need roughly the same amount of this as baseboard moulding.
+- 2-3″ decorative trim molding – You'll need roughly the same amount of this as baseboard molding.

-- 1″ (ish) decorative trim moulding – Again, about the same as the baseboard moulding.
-(Note: all of my moulding was bought locally at Lowe's…check your store for availablity.)
+- 1″ (ish) decorative trim molding – Again, about the same as the baseboard molding.
+(Note: all of my molding was bought locally at Lowe's…check your store for availablity.)

 - Miter saw

 - Wood clamps